ericaschwarz/ericaschwarz.github.io/teaching.md

 I have a rigorous interdisciplinary background in mechanical engineering, computer science, and biomedical engineering.
 As such, I am uniquely positioned to teach classes at the intersection of mechanical engineering and biological sciences.

-At UC Berkeley, this would include core classes in the Mechanical Engineering Department, such as:
+As an assistant professor, this will include core classes in the Mechanical and Biomedical Engineering Departments, such as:
-- **ME 260:** Advanced Fluid Mechanics
+-  Solid Mechanics of Living Tissues
-- **ME 280A:** Introduction to the Finite Element Method
+-  Introduction to Finite Element Analysis
-- **ME C213:** Fluid Mechanics of Biological Systems
+-  Fluid Dynamics of Biological Systems

-I would also be enthusiastic to develop new courses that strengthen the mechanobiology instruction at UC Berkeley, focusing on how fluid dynamics and mechanotransduction influence health and disease:
+I will also develop new courses that strengthen each department, focusing on how fluid dynamics and mechanotransduction influence health and disease:

-1. **Cardiovascular Fluid Dynamics**
+1. ### Cardiovascular Fluid Dynamics
-   Graduate-level course on modeling blood flow in deformable vessels.
-Covers 3D flow equations, lumped parameter models, and biomechanics of the circulatory system.
-Integrates application-based lectures providing overviews of cardiovascular diseases.

-2. **Clinical Translation of In Silico Cardiovascular Data**
+This graduate-level course will focus on methods for modeling blood flow in deformable vessels.
+It will cover three-dimensional equations of flow, particularly the incompressible form of the Navier–Stokes equations applicable to cardiovascular systems.
+Lectures will then move through reduced-order formulations, integrating discussions of Poiseuille flow and lumped parameter networks.
+Technical lectures will be integrated with application-based discussions, providing an overview of cardiovascular diseases and identifying appropriate use cases for different formulations of governing fluid dynamics equations.
+Emphasis will be placed on application-based learning, with example problems drawn from recent research articles that demonstrate the practical applications of discussed principles.
+This pedagogical approach will empower students to translate core mechanical engineering concepts to real-world problems.

+2. ### Mechanics of Growth and Remodeling
-   Graduate-level course examining how mechanical forces influence the development of living systems, including bone, blood vessels, and skin.
-Covers kinematic growth theory, constrained mixture theory, and cell-signaling models.
+This graduate-level course will examine how mechanical forces influence the development and adaptation of living systems, encompassing biological tissues including bone, blood vessels, and skin.
+The course will cover leading theories of biological growth, including kinematic growth theory and constrained mixture theory, drawing on fundamental principles of fluid dynamics, solid mechanics, and linear elasticity.
+Extended methods such as cell-signaling models will also be introduced, connecting molecular mechanisms to tissue-level mechanical behavior.
+Through this integration, students will gain a deeper understanding of how mechanical and biological processes interact to guide growth and remodeling in health and disease.

-   This course will be distinct from physics-based machine learning classes as the goal is not to use neural network tools to produce the simulations (although these topics will be addressed), rather it is to

-3. **Computational Modeling of Tissue Engineering**
-   Graduate-level course focused on modeling and optimizing key stages of the tissue engineering process, including bioreactor flow, dynamic tissue conditioning, and in vivo development modeling.

-These classes sit at the intersection of mechanical engineering and bioengineering while imparting robust technical and research skills that benefit students across both disciplines.
+3. ### In Silico Datasets for Clinical Machine Learning This graduate-level course will introduce students to the development and use of in silico datasets for training and validating neural operators.
+Students will learn how to design computational experiments and generate high-fidelity simulation data that can be integrated with clinical datasets to create predictive models.
+The course will combine lectures on physics-based simulations and neural operator design with illustrative assignments focused on cardiovascular applications.
+By the end of the course, students will be able to build machine learning models that combine in silico and in vivo data for applications in engineering and medicine. *Note:* This course will not focus on physics-informed machine learning, which embeds governing physical equations into the neural network itself.
+Instead, it will emphasize how in silico data generated from physics-based simulations can amplify the power and interpretability of machine learning in the clinical setting.

+These courses bridge mechanical engineering and bioengineering, equipping students with strong technical foundations that connect to topics in emerging fields.

 ---

 ## Summary

-Feedback from both students and professional teaching staff demonstrates that I am able to create a safe, inclusive learning environment that supports both technical mastery and project-based excellence.
-My record of mentorship—evidenced by mentees’ peer-reviewed publications and acceptance into top-level graduate and professional programs—demonstrates my ability to serve as a faculty-level research mentor and instructor.
+Feedback from both students and professional teaching staff demonstrates my ability to create safe, inclusive learning environments while empowering students to achieve both technical and project-based excellence.
+My demonstrated mentorship, evidenced by the publication of peer-reviewed journal articles authored by my mentees and the acceptance of my mentees into top-tier graduate programs and industry positions, underscores my capacity to instruct students at the faculty level and mentor the next generation of researchers and innovators.